Easy Almond Chocolate Cookies – Gluten Free

 Almond flour or ground almonds can almost be used like traditional wheat flour.
 It does give a different feel to your bakes for example they can be a little denser and your biscuits are a bit more cake-like.
 But with the right methods, you can create some delicious low-carb treats.
 As I explain in my comprehensive guide to Baking with Almond Flour

-Alongside being a carb-count-free flour for diabetics it also boasts:
+As well as being a carb-count-free flour for diabetics it also boasts:

 • A Low Glycaemic Index (GI) – Almond flour, the star ingredient in these cookies, has a lower glycemic index compared to traditional flours.
 This means that it causes a slower and steadier increase in blood sugar levels after consumption.
 For individuals with diabetes, this is particularly beneficial as it helps avoid sudden spikes and crashes in blood glucose levels.